sheerun/dataloader/README.md

 Triggers all batched loaders until there are no keys to resolve.

-This method is invoked automatically when value of any promise is requested with `#sync`
+This method is invoked automatically when the value of any promise is requested with `#sync`.

 Here is the implementation that Dataloader sets as a default for [Promise](https://github.com/lgierth/promise.rb):